engsaleh/RATQ-Site/Development Guidelines.md

 ### 4. Search
 If you want to add search functionality, you can do it manually but be aware of the pitfalls, such as Hamza (ء) and Taa marbota (ة).
-It is always recormmended to use a production ready search.
+It is always recommended to use a production ready search.
 Available search engines are divided into Full Text Search and Semantic Search.
 #### Full Text Search
 Full text search: User can search for a word or a phrase and even if the user has typos in their search query, the search engine will stay return relevant results